inseri-swiss/inseri-core-wp/docs/blocks/download.md

 Set the name under which the file will be downloaded.
 The file extension will be added depending on the data type.

+## Examples

+[Posts on inseri.swiss](https://inseri.swiss/tag/download/) that make use of the download block.